marioortizmanero/polybar-pulseaudio-control/README.md

   --node-type <node_type>
         Whether to consider PulseAudio sinks (output) or sources (input).
         All the operations of pulseaudio-control will apply to one of the two.
-        Pass `input` for the sources, e.g. a microphone Pass `output` for the sinks, e.g. speakers, headphones
+        Pass `input` for the sources, e.g. a microphone.
+        Pass `output` for the sinks, e.g. speakers, headphones.
         Default: "output"
   --volume-max <int>
         Maximum volume to which to allow increasing.